-Over the years, we have provided feedback to many clients on their product specification sheets and their inspection checklists.
+Over the years, we have provided feedback to many clients on their product specification sheets and their quality checklists for inspections.

 Rather than a step-by-step guideline, the most useful is usually to provide them with a few real examples for different types of products.